NicolasMarque/starter-academic/content/authors/admin/_index.md

 ---

-I am a postdoctoral researcher at the Institut für Mathematik of Potsdam University, in the PDE team led by Prof. Dr. [Jan Metzger](https://www.math.uni-potsdam.de/professuren/pde/personen/prof-dr-jan-metzger/).
+I am a Maître de Conférences at the Elie Cartan Institute of Lorraine, in the [Geometry](https://iecl.univ-lorraine.fr/recherche/geometrie/geometrie-presentation/).

 My PhD dealt with the compactness of Willmore surfaces and was done under the supervision of [Paul Laurain](https://paullaurain.weebly.com/#).
 The defense took place in December 2019 in the Université de Paris.
+I was a postdoc student in the Institute for Mathematics in Potsdam, under the supervision of Prof. Dr. [Jan Metzger](https://www.math.uni-potsdam.de/professuren/pde/personen/prof-dr-jan-metzger/).